Would you like to see what we have written on a subject? Use the search below.

 A Willing Heart

-Mary was a poor young girl, probably a teenager, who loved God and had a willing heart.
+Mary illustrates how God loves a willing heart.
+She was a poor young girl, probably a teenager, who loved God and had a willing heart.
 She knew the Scriptures.
-Like every Jewish girl she hoped she would be the mother of the Messiah, but girls and women had been hoping that for 4,000 years.
+She knew the Promise of God.
+She knew the Hope of Israel.
+Like every Jewish girl, she longed to be the mother of the Messiah, but girls and women had been hoping that for 4,000 years.
 What were the chances that she would be one?
+Why would God choose her?
+She was no one special.
+However, God wasn't looking at things from a human point of view.
+He was searching hearts.

-And then Gabriel appeared to her and told her she was the one.
-After Gabriel had reassured her, he explained what God wanted to do through her life.
-Mary was not naive nor did she allow emotion to control her.
+Mary was shocked and frightened when Gabriel appeared to her and told her she was the one.
+After Gabriel reassured her, he explained what God wanted to do through her life.
+Mary was not naive, nor did she allow emotion to control her.
 She considered what the angel had to say.
 She knew babies don’t happen by themselves.
-Her question was not one of doubt, but of method.
+Unlike Zechariah, her question was not one of doubt but of method.
 How was this going to happen?
 What did she have to do?

 God doesn’t mind honest questions.
 Gabriel, as God’s representative, patiently explained the answer.
 And as soon as Mary knew she didn’t have to do anything but have a willing heart, she responded: